HSAs & Copay Assistance

 Q: Do you expect to utilize copay assistance, coupons, and/or discounts?

-A: If yes, it is important to be aware of the following when shopping for plans on the ACA Marketplace:
+A: If yes, it is important to be aware of the following when shopping for plans on Healthcare.gov:

 Q: How do you know if a plan is HSA-eligible?

-A: Healthcare.gov allows consumers shopping for plans on the ACA Marketplace to filter search results when viewing plans by selecting a “Health Savings Account Eligibility (HSA)” check box.
+A: Healthcare.gov allows consumers shopping for plans to filter search results when viewing plans by selecting a “Health Savings Account Eligibility (HSA)” check box.
 Please see example below:

 Additionally, when viewing each plan individually, the phrase “Eligible for a Health Savings Account” will appear under the premium if the plan is HSA-eligible.
 Plans without this designation are not HSA-eligible.